WHAT IS NEEDED TO VISIT THAILAND AS A TOURIST?

 The details of those countries are listed in the Visa Exempted country which can be reached from open sources easily.
 Travelers from these countries may stay in Thailand for up to 45 days without a visa but for the remaining countries, the travelers would require a Thai Visa known as “Thailand Visa on Arrival”, which will allow them to stay up to 90 days in the country.

 Tourists are not allowed to work in Thailand or conduct any business.
 Some basic requirements for entering Thailand are being narrated here for guidance and reference purposes for new travelers.
+Obviously, it’s not necessary to get advanced medical certification but you need to get your ship in order of course.

 Travelers would need under mentioned documents when planning a trip to Thailand: –